 It was excellent.
 I’ll go through everything from start to finish.

 I first invested £50 in 2013 not long after they’d launch.
 I wouldn’t have been able to remember exact details, but thankfully it’s quite easy to see statements on the website of all past activity.
 Here is a screenshot of when I invested.

 I wanted to invest partly because I liked the idea of contributing to eco-friendly projects, but also to see if this might be something I want to put more money into in the future.

-As you can see I withdrew the proceeds of the sales.
-This means in total I had deposited £50, and in total withdrew £57.70 in the two withdrawals I made.
-I appreciate the raw numbers in pounds are tiny, but it actually means a 15.4% return over the 3 years which is certainly better than if I’d had the money in a savings account.
+I withdrew the proceeds of the sales.
+This means in total I had deposited £50, and in withdrew £57.70 in the two withdrawals I made.
+I appreciate the raw numbers in Pound Sterling are tiny, but it means a 15.4% return over the 3 years which is certainly better in comparison to having the money in a savings account.

 I never had any problems over the years of owning the debentures.

 As with all investments, there is a risk with it.
 If problems occur on a project you may not get back what you expected.
 The rates of return are estimated, not guaranteed – pretty much the same as any other investment really.
 It’s obviously riskier than sticking your money in savings accounts, but that is why you are estimated higher returns.
 During my time using Abundance, it was flawless and I always had complete trust in them and that they were doing a professional job, this was further confirmed when I sold my debentures.